luso-torres/luso-torres/README.md

 ---
 ## FEM and Numerical Simulations 📐🖥️
 ### [Numerical Simulation of a Supersonic Diffuser and Nozzle in a Jet Engine](https://github.com/luso-torres/supersonic-flow)
 - **Description**: This project aimed to validate the optimal geometries derived from the analytical calculations of the diffuser and nozzle on their inviscid and viscous behavior.
+Both models demonstrated a high equivalence between both approaches, achieving errors of less than 7%.
 - **Tools Used**: ANSYS Fluent, MATLAB, CATIA, ANSYS Workbench, mkdocs, LaTeX.